Medigap vs Medicare Advantage

 We’ll verify your doctors and drugs, compare local plans, and estimate your true annual costs.

-Medigap keeps you on Original Medicare (Parts A & B) and adds a secondary policy that pays many of Medicare’s deductibles, copays, and coinsurance.
-Because you remain on Original Medicare, you can visit any provider nationwide who accepts Medicare—handy if you split time between states, prefer specialist access without referrals, or want fewer authorization hurdles.
-You’ll typically add a standalone drug plan for prescriptions.
-If you’re comparing popular supplement choices, our Medicare Supplement Plan G vs Plan N resource outlines tradeoffs between premium and small point-of-service costs.
+Medigap keeps you on Original Medicare and adds a secondary policy that helps pay for deductibles, copays, and coinsurance.
+Because you remain on Original Medicare, you can typically visit any provider nationwide who accepts Medicare.
+That simplicity matters if you want specialist access without referrals, if your care team spans multiple health systems, or if you spend extended time in another state.
+Most Medigap users add a separate Part D plan for prescription coverage, which allows you to shop drug coverage independently each year.
+If you’re comparing the most common Medigap choices, our Medicare Supplement Plan G vs Plan N guide explains how people balance premium level against point-of-service copays.

 Medicare Advantage replaces Original Medicare with a private HMO or PPO.
-Many plans bundle Part D, dental, vision, and gym benefits, often at a low—or even $0—premium.
-The tradeoff is managed care: you’ll confirm networks, handle referrals in some designs, and pay copays as you use services until you reach the plan’s annual maximum.
-For a high-level refresher on the structural differences, see our primer on Medicare Supplement vs Medicare Advantage before you commit.
+Many plans bundle Part D, and many include dental, vision, hearing, fitness, or other extras.
+Premiums can be low—and in some areas even $0—so Advantage can look like the “cheapest” option at first glance.
+The tradeoff is managed care: networks, referrals in some designs, and prior authorization rules for certain services.
+Costs show up as copays and coinsurance across the year until you reach the plan’s annual maximum out-of-pocket.
+If you want a quick structural refresher, see Medicare Supplement vs Medicare Advantage.

 Access to Doctors and Hospitals